synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/PointerInputEvent.md

 > **stopPropagation**(): `void`

-The **`stopPropagation()`** method of the Event interface prevents further propagation of the current event in the capturing and bubbling phases.
+When dispatched in a tree, invoking this method prevents event from reaching any objects other than the current object.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Event/stopPropagation)